 - Plexxi HCN extends its software control of the network via APIs and pre-built integration packs that enable the Plexxi HCN fabric to become aware of the application or underlying infrastructure.
 This level of integration enables Plexxi HCN to automate operations specific to the application, like auto-discovery of HCI components, including VMs.

-- Plexxi HCN integrates tightly into HCI environments, like Nutanix, at the GUI level.
+- Plexxi HCN integrates tightly into HCI environments at the GUI level.
 This presents a single HCI solution to customers that includes a single pane of glass for managing converged compute, storage, and

 - Like HCI solutions, Plexxi HCN offers building-block scalability that allows organizations to scale incrementally without disruption to the operating environment.
 If a new Plexxi HCN switch is needed to increase network capacity, the user can simply add a new switch to the Plexxi HCN topology, and the network will dynamically add the capacity to the fabric with no re-cabling, no service downtime, and no additional software.